Meet Our Faculty

 Office phone: 248.476.1122, ext.
 103

-Dr. Bach has been with MiSPP since 1997 and the Program Director since 2008.
-With extensive experience as an educator she has held various teaching positions at the University of Detroit-Mercy, Oakland Community College, and at public and alternative schools for students with special needs.
+Dr. Bach earned a Bachelor of Science in Special Education from the University of Alabama, a Master of Arts and a Specialist degree in Psychology from the Center for Humanistic Studies, now the Michigan School of Professional Psychology, and a PhD in Clinical Psychology from The Union Institute.
+With extensive experience as an educator and clinician she has held various teaching positions at the University of Detroit-Mercy, Oakland Community College, and at public and alternative schools for students with special needs.
+She has held various positions at MiSPP including MA and PsyD Program Director for a number of years before becoming a full-time core faculty member.
 Dr. Bach is a qualitative research consultant and liaison for students and faculty at universities, nationally and internationally.
-As the program director and a core faculty member, she leads the faculty in the responsibility of maintaining the integrity of the academic programs of MiSPP.
 Dr. Bach has a diversified private practice with specific expertise in the treatment of eating disorders.
-In furthering her commitment to the development of human potential, she engages in continued studies of creative processes in the art of teaching and the art of practicing psychotherapy.
-Dr. Bach is published in the areas of Heuristic Research and in the treatment of eating disorders.
+In furthering her commitment to the development of human potential, she engages in the continued study of creative processes in the arts of teaching and psychotherapy.
+Dr. Bach is published in the areas of heuristic research and in the treatment of eating disorders.

 - PhD in Clinical Psychology, the Union Institute